Translations

 Saturday, November 20, 2021

-11/20/2021, SATURDAY: “LIFE, SUCH AS IT IS”
+SATURDAY, 11/20/2021: “LIFE, SUCH AS IT IS”

 Introduction

-Howdy, y'all!
-I hope you are doing well enough, in this USSA “Socialist Utopia” that was once the free, brave, and proud USA.
+Greetings, dear reader.
+I hope you are doing well enough in this Ununited Socialist States of America (USSA) “socialist utopia,” which once was the free, brave, and proud United States of America (USA).
 Don't fret!
-My next article will be on “Poly-ticks.”
-“Poly-ticks” is from “many” (Latin) plus “ticks” (blood suckers).
-I've stated this many times over the past 15 or so years.
-Please wait for my “Poly-ticks” article.
+My next article will be about “poly-ticks.”
+The word “poly-ticks,” as I use it, is from “many” (Latin) plus “ticks” (blood suckers).

 1978 High School Senior Year

-I attained the grand age of 18, just after high school graduation in 1978, 43 years ago.
+I attained the grand age of 18 just after high school graduation in 1978, 43 years ago.
 How time goes by.

 Sadly, a few days after I learned how my high school classmate was doing, I learned that his mother-in-law, who was my high school senior year English teacher, passed away on Wednesday, 11/17/2021, at age 94.
-In 8th grade, Mrs. Trent taught my classmates and me how to diagram sentences.
+In the 8th grade, Mrs. Trent taught my classmates and me how to diagram sentences.
 Mrs. Trent taught us how to use proper grammar and style in sentence structure.
 My high school senior year English teacher, who passed recently, continued Mrs. Trent's fine training.
 Mrs. Trent was my best English teacher.

 Forty-three years later, as I reflect, my 1978 high school classmate and his deceased mother-in-law are placed in an everlasting perspective.
 Let's move on, shall we?